nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">**:information_source: Persons and Members**

 The persons in TruthTable (as seen in the [persons section](#persons-section)) may not be in a team.
 Hence, not all persons are members.
-However, the members of a team must have a record in the persons section.
+However, any member of a team must be an existing person in TruthTable.

 This is why TruthTable distinguishes between persons and member commands.
 </div>